EricPoehlsen/TorweltenWeb/ROADMAP.md

 ### Framework
 * 🟢 Add characters table
 * 🟢 Add skills tables
-* 🔴 Add trait tables
+* 🔴 Add traits tables
+* 🟢 addskills.php replace "+" div with a button
 ### Characters
 * 🟢 Characters can be created and stored in the database
 * 🟢 Characters can be loaded from the database